bcgov/data-publication/pages/dps_bcdc_w_start.md

 ### Accounts

-To request updates to accounts for your ogranization, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/3).
+To request updates to accounts for your organization, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/3).

 ### Organization Details

-Not all Ministry or Broader Public Sector organizations are listed in the catalgoue.
+Not all Ministry or Broader Public Sector organizations are listed in the catalogue.
 Only those with records are listed.

 To add or update a Organization/Ministry or Sub-organization/Branch/Division/Program names or details, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/1/create/23) and include in the description:

 + **Subject Line**: BCDC Organization/Sub-Organization Addition/Update
 + **Body**:
-   + Name of Minsitry of Oganization:
+   + Name of Ministry of Organization:
-      + If a sub-organization has moved to a different minsitry, include the new ministry or organization name.
+      + If a sub-organization has moved to a different ministry, include the new ministry or organization name.
    + Name of Sub-Organization or Branch:
       + If a name change include the old and new name
    + Additional Organization details